alexmcbride/bushero/README.md

 # Bus Hero
-App to replace bus information screens at UK bus stops.
+Android app to replace bus information screens at UK bus stops, written in Java.
 It figures out which stop you're standing at and then shows you up to date scheduling information.

-Begun as a student project at City of Glasgow College.

 # Secret.xml